9 Financial Dashboard Examples for Strategic Decision Making

 Mosaic’s canvas solves this problem.
 It’s part dashboard, part living document, letting you easily create, monitor, and share the right financial information with the right people at the right time.

-A collaborative finance function is one that can clearly tell the story behind financial data to anyone in the business.
+A collaborative, modern finance function is one that can clearly tell the story behind the numbers to anyone in the business.
 That level of clarity is critical to strategic decision-making.
-And it’s why Mosaic canvases are the future of financial dashboards.
+And it’s why Mosaic canvases, pre-loaded with a number of financial dashboard templates, are the future of finance collaboration.

 Want to see how easy it is to analyze and collaborate on financial numbers in Mosaic?
-Request access and start creating canvases based on real-time financial data.
+Get a personalized demo and learn how you can start creating canvases based on real-time actuals.